catplotlib/CVNotes/content/post/2.Basics/index.md

 The Grayscale color space includes various shades of gray, with each pixel representing the brightness of the image at that point, ranging from black to white.

+### Conversion between color spaces

+- RGB to Grayscale: One commonly used method to convert an RGB image to grayscale is to take a weighted average of the R, G, and B values for each pixel.
+This accounts for human perception—we see green more strongly than other colors.
+The formula is typically:

+    $$
+    Grayscale = 0.2989*R + 0.5870*G + 0.1140*B
+    $$

+    ```python
+    gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY) # Convert to grayscale
+    ```

+- RGB to HSV: This conversion is more complicated, as it involves trigonometric functions.
+Here's a rough outline of the conversion:

+    - Calculate the maximum (Max) and minimum (Min) values among R, G, and B.
+    - The Hue (H) is calculated based on which of the R, G, or B values is the Max value.
+Different formulas are used depending on whether R, G, or B is the maximum.
+    The Saturation (S) is calculated as `(Max - Min) / Max`
+    - The Value (V) is simply the Max value.

+    ```python
+    hsv = cv2.cvtColor(img, cv2.COLOR_BGR2HSV) # Convert to HSV

+    ```
+- HSV to RGB: This conversion is also complex and requires different calculations depending on the value of the Hue.

+    ```python
+    rgb = cv2.cvtColor(hsv, cv2.COLOR_HSV2BGR) # Convert to RGB
+    ```

 ![Color Spaces](colorSpaces.png)

 ## Understanding Image Types